 Our routes in the south London suburbs cover the area includes Lambeth, Southwark, and Lewisham, and mainly focus on the wonderful parks and ‘commons’ that are great for running!
 For a running excursion, head to Surry Hills or the High Weald.

 Battersea Park: A popular destination along the River Thames paths, Battersea Park has a perimeter circuit of about 3.5 km and lots of interior paths around ponds, gardens, and green lawns.
-For a longer run, can combine with Clapham Common (below).
+For a longer run, can combine with adjacent paths along the Thames and Clapham Common just to the south (below).
 Battersea Park Route MAP.

 Clapham Common/Wandsworth Common: Another good option in the Brixton area, the sprawling green of Clapham Common is brimming with runnable trails.
 We’ve mapped a 6 km route starting from the Clapham Common Train Station and winding along the north end of the park.
 At Wakehurst Road, cut west on this lovely residential street to Wandsworth Common.
 Head south to the edge of the park, then return to Clapham Common on the sidewalk of B237 (Nightingale Lane).
 For a longer run, can combine with Battersea Park (above).
 Clapham Common Route MAP.